weilingxie/helloaderantslotmachine/README.md

 # Hello Aderant Slot Machine
 Hello World Application for Graduate Training Programme.
-Base on johakr/html5-slot-machine.
+Base on johakr/html5-slot-machine on Github.

 ## Features
 * Spin: Initially you are given $100, each spin cost $1